ominux/live-twitter/README.md

 ==============

-This is an experiment with twitter live stream.

-It shows the last 10 locations on google map too.
+It shows the lastest 10 locations on google map in real time as they are being tweeted.

 It uses gevent-socketio to push data to the client from the server.